“Later, being into knife collecting, I found that most knives could be improved in terms of ergonomics, beauty and size.”

 One of the most important tools for a hunter is his knife.
 There is a huge market for all kinds of knives, so it’s not easy to make the right choice.
 Those only looking for the “tool”, are often happy with a simple and cheap blade with a plastic handle.
 Others want better materials for blade and grip.
 Simple, modern or classic, that’s the question.

-And finally there are some people, who want create a knife of their own.
+And finally there are some people who want create a knife of their own.
 One of them is Nicolas Fetting, a German hunter and aficionado who lives in Andalusia, Spain.
-I saw some of his knives on Instagram and I liked their classic design at the first glance.
+I saw some of his knives on Instagram and I liked their classic design at first sight.

 The story of Nicolas Fetting

 “Is there a greater pleasure and satisfaction than creating objects of use with your hands, that will bring joy for a lifetime and last generations?
 Since my childhood I have been enjoying time in the field and woods, living surrounded by nature and a knife was a self-evident handy tool.